Evaaaaaaa/Learn2Relax/README.md

 - Install tensorflow for GPU to run BERT model on GPU
 >`pip install tensorflow-gpu==1.15`
 - Download and install [Docker application](https://docs.docker.com/get-docker/) to create a containerized application for the inference demo. <br>If you are new to Docker, here’s a [quickstart guide](https://docs.docker.com/get-started/).
 - The models use preprocessed data files in the `data/preprocessed` repository.
-However, if you want to reproduce the tokenization steps from scratch using the raw data, you need to install NLTK and NLTK datasets
+However, if you want to reproduce the tokenization steps from scratch using raw datafiles in `data/raw`, you need to install NLTK and NLTK datasets
 >`pip install nltk`

 >`python configs/config.py`